resistance-protocol/litepaper/README.md

 excess reserves to ensure RFV for the outstanding RSX circulating supply.
 The described design has the following benefits.

-- RSX is always guaranteed to be redeemable for RFV at PF.
+- RSX is always guaranteed to be redeemable for RFV at PF without any slippage or market impact.
+- RSX is always guaranteed to be available for a MP at PC without any slippage or market impact.
 - RFV for RSX can only go up, but never down.
 - The trading range between PF and PC offers opportunities and promotes economic activity at all times.
 - Excess demand can never increase stakeholder risk beyond the PC/PF multiple.

 Below a simulation of RFV considering PF and PC.
 The economical model assumes an initial PF of 0.10 DAI.
-PC has a monetary premium of 500% at all times, that is an initial PC of 0.50 DAI.
+PC has a MP of 500% at all times, that is an initial PC of 0.50 DAI.
 The economical model assumes an initial capital inflow of 10M after launch at the initial PC.
 The step function of the economical model simulates 100k capital inflow per time unit.
 The economical model simulates 1000 of these time unit iterations resulting in a total of 100M capital inflow simulated.
 The dashed yellow line along the x-axis represents the point of break even of the initial 10M capital invested after launch.
 That is, everyone having invested at launch is guaranteed to receive at least RFV for their initial position after roughly 4M additional capital inflow after launch.
 The solid yellow line between PF and PC shows the achieved RFV multiple for the first 10M invested after launch.
 The economical model predicts a 5x on RFV at PF for the first 10M invested after launch, once 100M in total have been flowing into the system.
 Note that at this point the achieved multiple would be around 25x at PC.
 The economical model assumes a PF growth rate of initially 20%.
 The initial growth rate reduces by 5% after each PF increase until a final growth rate of 1% is reached.
 Note that 10% of all capital inflow is deducted as [protocol revenue streams](#protocol-revenue-streams) for the DAO treasury and the innovation fund.

 ![Price Floor / Price Ceiling](./img/price_floor_price_ceiling.png)